Tommy Emmanuel, CGP

 Hi, I'm Kirk Lorange.
 I've been playing guitar since 1961 and I'm the author of PlaneTalk.
 I live in Australia and I have played in a dozen bands, on countless album tracks, movie sound tracks and TV commercials, and I've shared the stage with the likes of ex-Eagle Don Felder and ex-Beatle Ringo Starr.

-PlaneTalk has been selling online for over ten years now, teaching thousands of players from all over the world a very simple way to map out the fretboard, how to decode that annoying 'kink in the tuning' and a mindset which enables you to freely improvise over any old chord progression without once thinking 'scale' or 'mode' or 'Pentatonic box'.
+PlaneTalk has been selling online for over fifteen years now, teaching thousands of players from all over the world a very simple way to map out the fretboard, how to decode that annoying 'kink in the tuning' and a mindset which enables you to freely improvise over any old chord progression without once thinking 'scale' or 'mode' or 'Pentatonic box'.
 I never found those useful when it came to making real music.
 I learned them all, I still know them all, but they always just sound like scales and fail completely over more complex chord progressions.
 I moved on to something far more practical, powerful and musical years ago.
 The basic mindset is nothing new—follow the changes—but that's easier said than done.
 That seems to imply that you follow chord progressions, but how?
 What do you think about?
 What do you look for, down there on the fretboard?
 There are hundreds of chords and, anyway, what does that mean exactly?

 These are just some of the questions PlaneTalk answers in an amazingly simple way